 Pension benefits are funded from member and employer contributions and income from the investment of fund assets.
 Rates for employer and employee contributions are set by Minn.
 Stat. ch.
 353. These statutes are established and amended by the State Legislature.
 The County makes annual contributions to the pension plans equal to the amount required by state statutes.
-General Employees Retirement Fund Basic Plan members and Coordinated Plan members are required to contribute 9.10 and 6.25 percent, respectively, of their annual covered salary.
-Public Employees Police and Fire Fund members are required to contribute 9.60 percent.
+General Employees Retirement Fund Basic Plan members and Coordinated Plan members are required to contribute 9.10 and 6.25 percent, respectively, of their annual covered salary in 2014.
+Public Employees Police and Fire Fund members are required to contribute 10.20 percent of their annual covered salary in 2014.
 Public Employees Correctional Fund members are required to contribute 5.83 percent of their annual covered salary.